 Resistance as Practice: Acts of Anti-Racism Through Architecture & Planning

 We are happy to invite you to the inaugural Robert H. Winters lecture series Resistance as Practice: Acts of Anti-Racism through Architecture and Planning!
-This series is hosted by the Dalhousie University Faculty of Architecture and Planning's Equity, Diversity and Inclusion Committee, in partnership with the SHIFT: Connect conference.
-On November 18th at 7pm AST we will host a lecture by Dr. Craig Wilkins, an architect, artist, activist and accomplished scholar of race and hip-hop architecture.
-Please see the attached announcements for more details on Dr. Wilkins and the other events in the series, and register through Eventbrite here.
+The event is hosted by the Dalhousie University Faculty of Architecture and Planning's Equity, Diversity and Inclusion Committee, in partnership with the SHIFT: Connect conference.
+Our final event will be on Wednesday, March 31st at 7pm AST, and will be a panel featuring Dalhousie professors Jennifer Llewelyn (Schulich School of Law), Frank Palermo (School of Planning) and Ingrid Waldron (School of Nursing).
+In this event, our panelists will discuss the structures of institutional racism that they face, and the ways they aim to challenge these systems through their work in areas including restorative justice, community engagement and environmental justice.
+Please see the attached announcement for more details on the panelists and the event, and register through Eventbrite here.

 Christina MacNeil email@example.comResistance as Practice: Acts of Anti-Racism Through Architecture & Planning